Jeron Teng

 Jeron Alvin Uy Teng (born March 21, 1994) is a Filipino professional basketball player for the San Miguel Beermen of the Philippine Basketball Association (PBA).
 As a PBA player, he usually starts at the swingman position but occasionally plays as a power forward during the Philippine Cup.
-A renowned prodigy, he holds multiple high school records for the Xavier Golden Stallions.
-After his famous high school career, he played for the De La Salle Green Archers in the UAAP with equally great success.
-He won a couple UAAP championships as the team captain and has the rare distinction of simultaneously winning two UAAP finals MVP awards.
+He holds multiple high school records for the Xavier Golden Stallions.
+After his high school career, he played for the De La Salle Green Archers in the UAAP.
+He won some UAAP championships as the team captain.

 Early life and education

 He was born on March 21, 1994, in Mandaluyong to Alvin and Susan Teng.
 Jeron is the youngest among four siblings: Alyssa, Jeric, and Almira in that order.
 His father, Alvin Teng, is a former player in the Philippine Basketball Association who won multiple titles as a member of the San Miguel Beermen.
 His older brother Jeric, was a former collegiate basketball star who played for the UST Growling Tigers.
 Jeric would later win a PBA championship playing the two guard for the Rain or Shine Elasto Painters.
 His sister Almira, on the other hand, pursued a non-athletic career in show business as a professional model and artist.

 Teng was always very religious growing up and frequented the Pink Sisters Convent to pray and celebrate Mass.
 As a young child, Jeron gained serious interest in basketball after his older brother Jeric encouraged him to join the Xavier basketball team when he was in third grade.
 Teng eventually won his first of many titles that year in the Metro Manila Tiong Lian Basketball Association (MMTLBA), one of the premier elementary and high school basketball leagues in the nation.
 The Teng brothers were frequently tutored by the power forward Alvin, who recommended that they instead develop skills associated with the guard position.
 The move would later prove to be crucial for the development of the two future PBA players.